graphicsdesk/spectate/README.md

 Run `spectate clone SLUG`, which will clone the repository `spec-journalism/SLUG` into a new directory named `SLUG` and copy over Google Docs keys.

+## Setup for AWS

+[Configure credentials for AWS](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) under the profile name `spec`.
+(Ask Jason for an access key.)

 ## ai2html

+_In progress._

 1. Name each artboard the width it represents.